Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-We also sought to quantify the sensitivity of models to each tumor patch in positive specimens, which can shed light on whether tumor patches carry different levels of informativeness for machine learning classifiers.
-To accomplish this, all tumor patches intersecting with expert tumor annotations were removed.
-Then, we reintroduced tiles fully within the expert tumor annotation, one at a time, to the tumor-removed specimen and evaluated the model outputs.
-These model outputs were compared to those when all tumor was removed.
-While some tumor patches could drive a positive prediction on their own, many could not (Fig. \ref{fig:cam16-nec-suff}g for the UNI-based model, and other models and specimens are shown in Supplementary Figs. 2-6.).
+We also sought to quantify how sensitive each model is to individual tumor patches within positive specimens, as this can reveal whether different regions of tumor carry different levels of informativeness for machine learning classifiers.
+To accomplish this, \rebuttal{we first removed all tumor patches intersecting with expert tumor annotations, producing a tumor-removed specimen.
+We then reintroduced patches that were fully contained within the expert tumor annotation, one at a time, into the tumor-removed specimen and evaluated the model outputs.
+These outputs were compared with the predictions made on the fully tumor-removed slide.
+While some individual tumor patches were sufficient to drive a positive prediction on their own, many were not (Fig. \ref{fig:cam16-nec-suff}g for the UNI-based model, and other models and specimens are shown in Supplementary Figs. \ref{fig:supp_all_single_patches_uni}-\ref{fig:supp_all_single_patches_virchow2}).}

-To further quantify the effect of tumor size in metastasis detection, we added tumor patches into normal slides in a graded fashion and measured the sensitivity.
-All models exhibited a graded effect of tumor size, and UNI exhibited the highest sensitivity (Fig. \ref{fig:cam16-nec-suff}h).
-Models tended to plateau in sensitivity at \SI{0.262144}{\milli\meter\squared} of tumor (16 patches) added.
-The RetCCL-based model showed the lowest sensitivity and the least sensitivity to smaller tumors.
+\rebuttal{To further quantify how tumor size influences metastasis detection, we progressively added increasing numbers of tumor patches into normal slides and measured model sensitivity.
+All models demonstrated a graded response to tumor size, with sensitivity increasing as more tumor was added (Fig. \ref{fig:cam16-nec-suff}h).
+UNI exhibited the highest sensitivity.
+For most models, sensitivity plateaued after approximately \SI{0.262}{\milli\meter\squared} of tumor (16 patches) had been added.
+The RetCCL-based model showed the lowest overall sensitivity and was the least responsive to smaller tumor regions.}